claire-chua/EHR/TO-DO List.md

+Done
+- MVP for login screen
+- Able to apply RBAC to different html screens
+- Able to block out viewing links without verifying identity
+- Create database + script to add users

 TO-DO List for Assessment 2:Formative submission point
+- Fix flashing
-- HTML for Patient
+- HTML + backend for Individual Patient Records
-- HTML for Healthcare Provider
+- HTML + backend for Healthcare Provider Records
-- HTML for viewing record/s
-- handle routing to each of the pages
-- handle auth + login
-- create a database that stores information
 - implement AES-256

+Questions
+Should a provider access all the patients data...or just their own ones etc.?
+Are all the healthcare providers from the same company?